semmypurewal/BeginningJavaScript/03-types/readme.md

     addThree("5", 10, "Hello");
     //=> 510Hello

+We can also see this problem exhibited in one of our functions from the last practice section.
+Our `toTagString` function expects a string.

+    toTagString("div", "this is a div");
+    //=> <div>this is a div</div>

+What if, instead of a tag name, we send in an invalid tag?

+    // 'dv' is not a valid HTML tag, the user probably misspelled div toTagString("dv", "this is an invalid tag");
+    //=> <dv>this is an invalid tag</dv>

+Or worse, what if the user sends in a number?

+    toTagString(5, "this is an invalid tag");
+    //=> <5>this is a div</5>

-People often write functions in JavaScript without considering what happens when the arguments contain values of unexpected types.
+Programmers often write functions in JavaScript without considering what happens when the arguments contain values of unexpected types.
 This makes the functions exhibit undefined behavior, which can lead to bugs in more complex JavaScript programs.